 NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
-Contact your Walker dealer.
+Refer to ADJUSTMENTS for FSC Friction Lock in Maintenance Instructions or contact your Walker dealer.

 Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
 To minimize the possibility of overcontrol, use only one hand on both steering levers.